Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 Best Restaurants in Singapore

 - Lolla – Critically acclaimed worldwide, this upscale Singapore restaurant focuses on small plates created with the best ingredients and international influences.
 The open kitchen lets diners see their food being cooked and prepared.
 The wine list features wine from small vineyards in France.
 The dessert menu is worth it, so save room.
+Reservation is necessary to secure a seat – as it is when booking flights and hotels.

 - Jaan – This cozy fine dining experience includes the best modern French cuisine in Singapore.
 The innovative menu focuses on seasonal ingredients, and the wine list offers various options to complement any meal.
 Located on the 70th floor of Swissotel The Stamford, the views are spectacular.